seandong/seandong.github.io/_pages/bitcoin-gas-tracker/PRIVACY_POLICY.md

 - General Data Protection Regulation (GDPR)
 - California Consumer Privacy Act (CCPA)

-By using Bitcoin Fee Tracker, you agree to this privacy policy
+By using Bitcoin Fee Tracker, you agree to this privacy policy.